Breadcrumb navigation

 Texting Scarlatti: Composition, Reception, Performance

-This work is supported by the Leverhulme Trust.
+This work was supported by the Leverhulme Trust.

 Project Aims

-The ‘Texting Scarlatti’ project aims to chart the spread of Scarlatti’s music by establishing the stemma of all ±3,200 surviving eighteenth-century manuscript and printed copies of his keyboard sonatas, and by mapping the major routes of circulation and their implied chronologies.
-This involves detailed bar-by-bar, note-by-note collation of all extant witnesses, a process that cannot be automated and requires careful attention to detail and skilled judgement.
-Every note of music encodes many different kinds of information; a full collation of all 3,200 witnesses will generate about 20 million data points and each collation will need to be done at least twice.
+The ‘Texting Scarlatti’ project aimed to chart the spread of Scarlatti’s music by establishing the stemma of over 3,300 surviving eighteenth-century manuscript and printed copies of his keyboard sonatas, and to map the major routes of circulation and their implied chronologies.
+This involved detailed bar-by-bar, note-by-note collation of all extant witnesses, a process that could not be automated and required careful attention to detail and skilled judgement.
+Every note of music encodes many different kinds of information; a full collation of all 3,300 witnesses would generate about 20 million data points and each collation needed to be done at least twice.

 Project Context